 There were several salvors and divers who showed an interest in the wreck.
 This resulted in some disagreements between various factions.
 As a result, salvage work might also have been undertaken on the site before the excavation started, but this is unconfirmed.

-Protected in terms of the National Heritage Resources Act, No. 25 of 1999.
+This wreck site is protected in the National Heritage Resources Act, No. 25 of 1999.
 This act regards historic shipwrecks as well.
-The site may not be disturbed without permission of the South African Resources Agency (SAHRA) and artifacts removed from the wreck may not be traded without SAHRA's permission.
+The site may not be disturbed without the permission of the South African Resources Agency (SAHRA) and artefacts removed from the wreck may not be traded without SAHRA's permission.

 - Werz, Bruno E.J.S.

 Een bedroefd, en beclaaglijck ongeval'.
 De wrakken van de VOC-schepen Oosterland en Waddinxveen (1697) in de Tafelbaai.

 - Lesa la Grange, Martijn Manders, Briege Williams, John Gribble and Leon Derksen (2024).

 Dutch Shipwrecks in South African Waters: A Brief History of Sites, Stores and Archives [Unpublished].

 The excavation of the Oosterland in Table Bay: the first systematic exercise in maritime archaeology in Southern Africa.